collinalexbell/HackMatrix/game-design.md

 - Precedurally replicated buildings
 - Hand crafted replicated buildings
 - Manually generated large iconic buildings, with other modes for non-iconics
+- Trail creation via feet erosion of grass (not sure where this should be added).